Anselm Maria Fugger von Babenhausen: Elevation to Imperial Prince

 Around 1800 there was an imbalance in the Council of Princes in favour of the Protestant princes.
 The imperial court had the ambition to change this.
 Thus it let it be circulated that under certain circumstances it could raise catholic states of the empire into the imperial princely state.
 However, this increase was not to be free of charge.
 Given Anselm Maria's desolate financial circumstances, the sum of 20000 gulden demanded was horrendous.
 Nevertheless, it was important for Anselm Maria to seize the opportunity.

 After the Peace of Lunéville in 1801 and the subsequent main decision of the Reichsdeputation in 1803, Fugger's efforts consisted in securing the future of his present principality through as many activities as possible.
 Through activities in the Swabian district and in the Swabian Imperial Count's College he tried to do this with like-minded people.
-In the 3rd Coalition War in autumn 1805, he and his colleagues tried in vain to preserve independence and reduce the burden of war.
+In the War of the Third Coalition in autumn 1805, he and his colleagues tried in vain to preserve independence and reduce the burden of war.

-With the conclusion of the Rhenish Federal Act of 12 July 1806 and the associated end of the Empire, the end of the smaller states and thus also of the Principality of Babenhausen was sealed.
-On 15 September 1806 the Kingdom of Bavaria formally took possession of the Principality of Babenhausen.
-In 1806 and 1807 Anselm Maria attempted to improve the lot of his principality and his dominions under the Bavarian crown.
+With the conclusion of the Rhenish Confederation Act of 12 July 1806, and the associated end of the Empire, the end of the smaller states and thus also of the Principality of Babenhausen was sealed.
+On 15 September 1806, the Kingdom of Bavaria formally took possession of the Principality of Babenhausen.
+In 1806 and 1807, Anselm Maria attempted to improve the lot of his principality and his dominions under the Bavarian crown.
 He was only granted the same rights as the other formerly smaller secular imperial estates occupied by Bavaria, the Mediatized.
-In 1808 he received the court office of a Bavarian crown chamberlain.
+In 1808, he received the court office of a Bavarian Crown chamberlain.